Archfx/duo-de/README.md

 This is a GSI variant rom build targetted for Microsoft Surface Duo with the intention of using the Surface Duo as a desktop environment using experimental floating window features.
 This build combines gapps/vanila variants of the GSI rom from [ponces](https://github.com/ponces/treble_aosp) with desktop mode enabled + various tweaks to make it nice and smooth with the help of [thain](https://github.com/thai-ng) tweaks.
 All credits go to respective developers.
-Desktop mode can be disabled from the ``home settings``.
+Desktop mode can be disabled from the ``home settings``, if required.
+The latest version is fairly stable and secure for daily usage.

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/archfx/duo-de/total?style=for-the-badge&label=duo-de%20Downloads&color=%2333cc33)